 - Lyme disease is a reportable condition in King County: See disease reporting requirements

 - Diagnosis, testing and treatment resources for clinicians, CDC

 Lyme disease in King County

 Purpose of surveillance:

 - To detect cases and investigate associated environmental risk factors

 - To facilitate appropriate diagnostic testing and treatment for infected persons

-Six cases of Lyme disease were reported in 2012.
-Five had exposures outside of King County in endemic areas on the East Coast of the United States and one had exposure in Europe.
-An additional 56 reports were determined not to meet the criteria for a Lyme disease case.
+Seven cases of Lyme disease were reported in 2015.
+All seven cases had exposures in endemic areas in the Midwest (2) and on the East Coast (5) of the United States.
+An additional 46 reports were determined not to meet the criteria for a Lyme disease case.

 Each year in Washington state fewer than 20 cases are reported, and most are exposed outside Washington.
 In general, zero to three Washington residents per year are infected after likely exposure within Washington state; most of these cases report outdoor exposure in counties west of the Cascade Mountains or in the Cascade foothills, where Ixodes ticks as well as their deer and rodent hosts are located.